-For active use (sport): Synthetic materials are best suited for socks of active sports people.
-Mix of materials like cotton, polyamide and elastoidin having proper cushioning, elasticity and fit is also a good choice for sports socks.
-Synthetic materials like these have good elasticity and are quick dry.
+For active use (sport): Synthetic materials are best suited for socks of active sportspeople.
+The mix of materials like cotton, polyamide and elastoidin having proper cushioning, elasticity, and fit is also a good choice for sports socks.
+Synthetic materials like these have good elasticity, and are quick dry.

 For everyday use: We recommend going with natural materials for everyday use socks.
 Also, just like shoes, rotate your everyday socks too.

-- Cotton is a commonly available material and is preferable being natural and cheap.
+- Cotton is a commonly available material and is preferably being natural and cheap.
 100% cotton socks are not recommended as it is not very durable.
-Go for cotton mixed with any synthetic material like nylon, spandex or polyester.
+Go for cotton mixed with any synthetic material like nylon, spandex, or polyester.

 - Merino wool is expensive but a material that works all year round.
 It’s natural and has antimicrobial properties.

 For formal use: Use thin materials to avoid bulkiness.
-A knitted pair of socks made with the blend of cotton, nylon and elastane will serve the purpose.
+A knitted pair of socks made with a blend of cotton, nylon, and elastane will serve the purpose.

-Single monk: Striped socks complete a dapper look really well with a single monk strap shoe..
+Single monk: Striped socks complete a dapper look well with a single monk strap shoe.